daboynb/vanced_apk_standalone/README.md

 # How I've made them and how you can make it by yourself

+First method:

-1) Install vanced with manager
+1) Install youtube vanced with manager

 2) Download and install https://play.google.com/store/apps/details?id=com.aefyr.sai&hl=en&gl=US